Life in Aberdeen

 Aberdeenshire’s coastline is one of the 20 most iconic landscapes in the world

-2nd most affordable student city in the UK
+Most affordable city in the UK for students

 One of the only places in the world to see the Northern Lights.

 Aberdeen also boasts its very own beach and coastline.
 A little further out of the city, you can also explore Scotland's beautiful countryside.
 Discover more about things to do in Aberdeen:

 - Water sports

 - Beach fun fair

 - A hike around some of Scotland’s famous lochs

 - Skiing at one of the nearby ski resorts - Lecht and Glenshee

 Aberdeen is a city made up of a lot of history.
 The University’s Old Aberdeen campus is the third oldest in Scotland, but you can find history all over the city.
 Granite from Aberdeen has been used to build many important buildings throughout the UK, such as the Houses of Parliament and Waterloo Bridge in London.
 In Aberdeen, you’ll have the chance to get lost in ancient ruins and medieval castles, as well as spending your days exploring museums and art galleries.

 Despite its historical connections, Aberdeen is not a city of the past.
 Its coastal location made Aberdeen the perfect location to become a hub of the petroleum industry.
 Aberdeen is often referred to as the Energy Capital of Europe due to the large amount of global businesses which have made Aberdeen their base of operations.